 The Professional Standards and Practice Committee prepared the position statement at the Board’s request and CPA governance policy, which states that papers and statements are usually developed through committees or councils on subjects reflecting the scope of their mandate or as authorized and prioritized by the Executive Committee or the Board.

 Consultation with Members

 The CPA has engaged members on this issue since 2016, through surveys, a time-limited task force, and symposia at annual conferences.
 Most recently, CPA has been gathering information about the range of opinion among psychiatrists through a new survey, member town halls, and a call for written comments from our members.
 This member consultation has been bolstered by feedback from members of the provincial psychiatric associations, as well as the psychiatry subspecialty academies of child and adolescent, geriatric, forensic, and consultation-liaison psychiatry.

 This most recent consultation work has been led by a group co-chaired by the CPA’s Public Policy Committee (Dr. Manon Charbonneau) and Professional Standards and Practice Committee (Dr. Alison Freeland).
 The working group, which is nationally-representative, includes psychiatrists with a cross-section of expertise such as provision of MAiD in Canada, epidemiology and/or research in MAiD, health-care policy regarding MAiD, and ethics.
 The working group also includes a member with lived experience of mental illness.

-The working group is finalizing a discussion paper examining several aspects related to MAiD including decisional capacity, informed consent, and appropriate safeguards in the context of available medical evidence.
-The CPA anticipates that the discussion paper on MAiD will be available in early 2021.
+The working group released a discussion paper examining several aspects related to MAiD including decisional capacity, informed consent, and appropriate safeguards in the context of available medical evidence.

 Recommendations to Government